-Mixed-use densification is best facilitated within a regulatory environment which not only recognizes the tremendous human and environmental costs caused by low-density urban sprawl, but rewards innovative design and efficient use of space and infrastructure.
+The mixed-use densification of cities is best facilitated within a regulatory environment which not only disincents the tremendous human and environmental costs caused by low-density urban sprawl, but rewards innovative design and efficient use of space and infrastructure.

 Changing the face of urban development patterns will require a new level of community engagement, framed in a real conversation about the necessary changes we will need to make to our urban environment if we are to transform cities into regenerative symbiotic cities.
 This conversation must recognize both the environmental and human health costs of current low-density development practices and the huge potential benefits associated with the development of high-density, mixed-use, walkable cities.